-This Plan includes an investment of $XX.X million in the cost-effective Electric Portfolio in 2025.
-If approved, this will be funded by $XX million in proceeds from the ISO New England (ISO-NE) Forward Capacity Market (FCM), revenues from the existing energy efficiency program charge of $X.XXXX per kWh, and accounting for a fully reconciling mechanism of $X.XXXX per kWh pursuant to R.I.
-Gen. Laws § 39-1-27.7(c)(5) to fully fund the cost-effective Electric Portfolio for the 2025 program year for a total charge of $ X.XXXX per kWh.
+This Plan includes an investment of $81.5 million in the cost-effective Electric Portfolio in 2025.
+If approved, this will be funded by $9.8 million in proceeds from the ISO New England (ISO-NE) Forward Capacity Market (FCM), revenues from the existing energy efficiency program charge of $0.01139 per kWh, and accounting for a fully reconciling mechanism of -$0.00228 per kWh pursuant to R.I.
+Gen. Laws § 39-1-27.7(c)(5) to fully fund the cost-effective Electric Portfolio for the 2025 program year for a total charge of $0.00911 per kWh.

-This Plan also includes an investment of $XX.X 34.9million in the cost-effective Natural Gas Portfolio in 2025.
-If approved, this investment will be funded by revenues from the existing energy efficiency program charge of $X.XXX per dekatherm for residential customers and $X.XXX per dekatherm for non-residential customers, and accounting for a fully reconciling mechanism adjustment of ($X.XX20X) per dekatherm for residential customers and $.239X.XXX per dekatherm for non-residential customers.
+This Plan also includes an investment of $35.0 million in the cost-effective Natural Gas Portfolio in 2025.
+If approved, this investment will be funded by revenues from the existing energy efficiency program charge of $0.998 per dekatherm for residential customers and $0.680 per dekatherm for non-residential customers, and accounting for a fully reconciling mechanism adjustment of $0.133 per dekatherm for residential customers and -$0.225 per dekatherm for non-residential customers.
 This is pursuant to R.I.
-Gen. Laws § 39-1-27.7(c)(5) to fully fund the cost-effective Natural Gas Portfolio for 2025, for a total of $18X.XXX per dekatherm for residential customers and $41X.XXX per dekatherm for non-residential customers.
+Gen. Laws § 39-1-27.7(c)(5) to fully fund the cost-effective Natural Gas Portfolio for 2025, for a total of $1.131 per dekatherm for residential customers and $0.455 per dekatherm for non-residential customers.

-The cost of procuring XXX,XXX608,863 net lifetime MWh electric energy efficiency savings through the Annual Plan is $XX.X 72.8million less than if that electric load was met by purchasing additional electric supply.
-The cost of procuring said MWh savings is $34.3XX.X million less than the cost of supply if only Rhode Island intrastate electric benefits are counted.
-The cost of procuring 858,592X,XXX,XXX MMBtu lifetime natural gas energy efficiency savings through the Plan is $18.0XX.X million less than if that natural gas load was met by purchasing additional natural gas supply.
-The cost of procuring said MMBtu savings is $XX.X18.2 million less than the cost of supply if only Rhode Island intrastate natural gas benefits are counted.
+The cost of procuring 586,220 net lifetime MWh electric energy efficiency savings through the Annual Plan is $70.4 million less than if that electric load was met by purchasing additional electric supply.
+The cost of procuring said MWh savings is $32.1 million less than the cost of supply if only Rhode Island intrastate electric benefits are counted and delivered fuels and participant costs are removed.
+The cost of procuring 2,941,697 MMBtu lifetime natural gas energy efficiency savings through the Plan is $19.6 million less than if that natural gas load was met by purchasing additional natural gas supply.
+The cost of procuring said MMBtu savings is $19.5 million less than the cost of supply if only Rhode Island intrastate natural gas benefits are counted, and participant costs are removed Table 1.

-Table 1.
 2025 Energy Efficiency Program Plan Summary